 5. Palawan, Philippines

 OK, so I get why this one doesn’t sell that much, in fact, it usually only sells to mates of mine that fancy joining me for a week on the naughty soup.
 What makes this tour an unsung hero, however, is that Palawan is regularly voted the best island in the world, our price is great, the time of year is perfect, and what could possibly be better than having a trip to paradise arranged by a YPT expert?
 All you have to do is show up with your speedo and party on.

 4. Sakhalin, Russian Far-East

 A lot of the trips I plan that prove to be less popular than others are those geared towards the DPRK ‘geek’, and our Sakhalin tour is a major case-in-point.
 Sakhalin is home to one of the biggest Korean diasporas, and legend even says it has the “purest” Korean population.
-Couple this with its former Japanese heritage, isolation, and modern-day mix of North Korean workers and other interesting characters, and this truly is one of our most fascinating and unique trips.
-Our next excursion here is June 2017, with tours generally running every two years.
+Couple this with its former Japanese heritage, isolation, and a modern-day mix of North Korean workers and other interesting characters, and this truly is one of our most fascinating and unique trips.

 3. Caucuses Unrecognized Countries Tour, Caucuses